EonTAS/Backend-Dev/README.md

 - Want to be able to log in to my account at a later time

 - Want to be able to log out of my account

+- Want to be able to view all items in the store that i can buy

+- Want to be able to pick items I want to buy

+- Want to be able to buy items in basket

 As an Admin: